 Co Thanh serves delicious and authentic Vietnamese food made with fresh ingredients that are handpicked by the chefs daily

-From Japanese izakayas to Mexican joints and halal restaurants, there is a wide range of restaurants in Hong Kong.
-And now, another must-try restaurant to add to your tasting roster is Co Thanh, an authentic Vietnamese joint in Central that serves food full of flavour, fresh ingredients and colour.
+Hong Kong is best known for its fascinating culinary culture.
+Whether you’re hunting for the tastiest local street food, Japanese restaurants, or Indian restaurants, the city never ceases to surprise you.
+And one must-try restaurant to add to your tasting roster is Co Thanh – an authentic Vietnamese joint in Central that serves food full of flavour, fresh ingredients and colour.

 Although Vietnamese restaurants in Hong Kong are a dime a dozen, finding a bona fide eatery that truly honours the heritage of Vietnam cuisine is like scoring a seat on the MTR at rush hour.
 But, the team at Co Thanh are on a mission to educate Hong Kong about what real Vietnamese food is, one bite at a time.
 And if the queues are anything to go by, it’s paying off.